Sheko100/blockx/README.md

 # Verisys (former blockx)

-**Verisys** is a dApp for registring your ownership of all assets whether thet are Physical assets in the real world or non-physical assets like your Ideas or anything digital on the **Internet Computer**.
+**Verisys** is a dApp for registering your ownership of all assets whether they are Physical assets in the real world or non-physical assets like your ideas or anything digital on the **Internet Computer**.

 **The Problem**: